besdar/wordum/README.md

 - There is a possibility to press the system's back button on an android phone
 - An android keyboard suggests words for autocompletion during writing practice
 - Values in selects are not translated
-- app's icon (is too generic and also) doesn't support Android Adaptive icons
+- app's icon is too generic
 - translation script is incompatible with text formattings/links
 - no accessibility support
 - [you name it](https://github.com/besdar/wordum/issues)